Fogo001/renewable_energy/README.md

 ## User Story
-As a policy analyst focused on energy sustainability, it is essential to base policy recommendations on accurate and comprehensive data.
-Understanding how renewable energy consumption has evolved over the past five decades, including the impact of seasonal variations, is crucial for crafting effective policies that encourage the adoption of renewable energy.
+As a marketing professional in the renewable energy sector, I want to understand the long-term trends and seasonal variations in renewable energy consumption across different sectors and energy sources from 1973 to 2024, so that I can develop targeted marketing campaigns, identify new market opportunities, and effectively communicate the benefits and trends of renewable energy to our audience.

 # Data Source
 - What data is needed to achieve our objective?